ietf-wg-rpp/wg-materials/rpp-document-status.md

 Planning: A few weeks before IETF 126.

 What about:
- - [draft-wullink-rpp-json](https://datatracker.ietf.org/doc/draft-wullink-rpp-json/) ? (we could already set state to 'Candidate for WG adoption')
+ - [draft-wullink-rpp-json](https://datatracker.ietf.org/doc/draft-wullink-rpp-json/) ? (we could already set state to 'Candidate for WG adoption' if the authors feel they are ready for it.)

 ### Discuss with authors and WG:
  - 💬 Which documents fall under the 'Publish mappings between RPP and EPP as proposed standard' milestone?
 Could it be [draft-kowalik-rpp-data-objects](https://datatracker.ietf.org/doc/draft-kowalik-rpp-data-objects/) ?